 Premiums for cyber liability policies can range widely and are typically determined by a variety of factors including the volume of patient records being maintained, the annual revenue of the practice, existing control mechanisms, loss history, as well as the extent of perceived exposure.
 Though these premiums can be costly, the risks associated with cyber breaches will typically substantially outweigh those costs.
 Additionally, the insurance industry has gained a better understanding of cyber-related exposure due to the influx of breaches in recent years.
 Therefore, coverage has become broader and premiums have generally become more affordable, considering the risks.

-Managers and physicians for healthcare organizations and providers would be wise to review their coverage under their current policies and consider contacting a broker or agent to expand current coverage or obtain additional coverage to guard against the continuing.
+Managers and physicians for healthcare organizations and providers would be wise to review their coverage under their current policies and consider contacting a broker or agent to expand current coverage or obtain additional coverage to guard against the continuing risk of cyber attacks.

 [i] “Timetric Insurance Reports.”
 Insight Report: Specialty Insurance – Key Trends and Opportunities in the Market.
 Web.
 August 21, 2014.